vhscom/after-dark/README.md

 ## Demo & Tutorial

-Head to [Hack Cabin](https://hackcabin.com) for a **production example** running on AWS and to learn more about the [site architecture](https://hackcabin.com/post/initial-commit/).
-There's also a [step-by-step guide](http://vhs.codeberg.page/zero-to-http-2) to hosting with HTTPS, HTTP/2 and custom email for those who want to go all out.
+Head to [Hack Cabin](https://hackcabin.com) for a **live example** running on <abbr title="Amazon Web Services">AWS</abbr> and to learn more about the [site architecture](https://hackcabin.com/post/initial-commit/).
+There's also a [step-by-step guide](http://vhs.codeberg.page/zero-to-http-2) to hosting with Amazon, which includes a free year of professional hosting.

 ## Getting Started